 Another basic form of governance is to enable the token holders to influence decisions regarding the distribution of funds allocated to support the project.
 For example, DASH and Decred provide token holders with the ability to designate funds from the general fund to contractors who perform various services to develop and maintain the project.

-Any user with a sufficient number of tokens will be able to make proposals for the development of the chief cryptocurrency protocol.
-For example, offer a new asset on the decentralized finance (DeFi) platform or change the lending interest rate.
+Any user with a sufficient number of tokens will be able to make proposals for the development.
+For example, offer a new asset on the DeFi platform or change the lending interest rate.
 Interestingly, such proposals themselves can be represented by digital codes rather than messages to the development team.
 If approved by the community, these proposals will be automatically incorporated into the platform structure.

 The COMP token is an ERC-20 format token that is now used to govern the decentralized Compound protocol.
 Holders of COMP tokens and their delegates can discuss, recommend, and vote on different revisions to the protocol.